Go back

 This interactive shows the full automation:

-That the workflow can also restore the ticket to its original state if an analyst determines that the message was legitimate and marks the case “Safe” in Material.
+The workflow will automatically restore the ticket to its original state once an analyst confirms the message is legitimate by marking the case "Safe" in Material:

 • A message sent to Zendesk is detected as malicious in Material